thispranjalsharma/CityFeed_Backend/SOFT_DELETE_DOCUMENTATION.md

 1. ✅ Outlet is marked as `isDeleted: true`
 2. ✅ All associated offers are soft deleted
+3. ✅ Associated outlet admin is soft deleted (if assigned)
-3. ✅ Outlet can be restored later
+4. ✅ Outlet can be restored later
-4. ✅ Offers can be restored individually or with outlet
+5. ✅ Offers can be restored individually or with outlet
+6. ✅ Outlet admin is restored when outlet is restored

 ### Offer Deletion